aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/text/replace/_index.md

 weight: 80
 ---

-This REST API indicates to `replace` data in an Excel file.
+This REST API indicates to `replace` data from Excel files.

 ## RSET API